Preparing for the Spring 2019 Semester

-Fall 2018 courses will appear on the UC Berkeley Schedule in late March.
-Phase I of Course Enrollment will begin mid-April.
-Second-semester sophomores and second-semester juniors will be required to see a Faculty Adviser and their enrollment will be blocked until they do ( The holds will look like this in CalCentral: "Enrollment Hold-Faculty Advising" ).
+Spring 2019 courses will appear on the UC Berkeley Schedule in early October.
+Phase I of Course Enrollment will begin mid-October.
+New freshmen in MechE will be required to see a Faculty Adviser and their enrollment will be blocked until they do ( The holds will look like this in CalCentral: "Enrollment Hold-Faculty Advising" ).
 For everyone else, Faculty Advising is strongly recommended, but not required.
-For this purpose, we are providing you with two different types of opportunities:
+Details are below.

 Where: Faculty Offices

-When: Monday, 4/9 - Friday, 4/13, faculty will have sign-up sheets on their door starting early April.
+When: Tuesday, 10/2 - Thursday, 4/11, faculty will have sign-up sheets on their door starting the last week of September.
 If your faculty does not have sign-up and have not contacted you about an alternate method of meeting, please email them.
-Please sign up at least a day in advance.
+Please sign up at least a day in advance and make sure to show up for the time that you signed up for.
+Being a no-show will not be acceptable.

 What to Bring